roytang/blog/content/posts/2016/09/investigating-the-drug-killings.md

   * What are the statuses of these investigations?
 What priority is given by to these cases?
   * What is the protocol/procedure when a body is found under such circumstances?
   * Are police able to identify all the victims?
 Why or why not?
-  * Is there any kind of autopsy or forensic analysis done on the victims&#8217; bodies?
+  * Is there any kind of autopsy or forensic analysis done on the victims&' bodies?
   * Many of the victims are alleged to be drug users or pushers, have the bodies been tested to check the truth of this?
   * How many of the victims were on police watchlists?
   * Where are the victims killed?
 What weapons are used?
 What materials are used for the cardboard/tape/etc?
 What model and make of vehicle/motorcycle are often used?